What′s the difference between a felony and a misdemeanor?

 You′ve probably heard most of these terms.
 Through TV, the movies, or personal experience, you′ve come across these references to crime.
 But what exactly are they, and what do they mean to you?

 Crime is divided into categories: felonies, misdemeanors, and petty offenses.
-If a crime is committed by a minor, it′s referred to as a delinquent act.
+If a crime is committed by a minor, it′s referred to as a what makes you who you are essay examples.
 The seriousness of the act determines its classification and the resulting penalty.

 A felony is the most serious crime.
 Felonies include murder, assault, residential burglary, kidnapping, and other violent offenses.
 The penalty for conviction of a felony may include jail in excess of one year, probation, prison, or a life sentence.
 The death penalty is not applicable to anyone under 18 years of age.

 A misdemeanor isn′t as serious as a felony.
 Conviction may result in a jail term, usually up to one year.
 You may also be placed on probation with specific terms such as counseling, drug tests, or community service hours.
 Misdemeanor offenses include shoplifting, trespassing, criminal damage, and disorderly conduct.